ZihengH63/zihengh63.github.io/notes.md

 ## Notes

-Here are some notes on things I have thought about, sorted by subject.
+Here are notes on some things I have thought about, sorted by subject.
 I feel that it is very easy to forget small things we learn in maths.
 Sometimes it can be a nuisance to track down specific statements in books, so it is useful to collect them in one place.

 These are for personal uses only.
 I do not claim originality for the content of these notes.
+If you find any mathematical errors, please email me at ziheng.huang@warwick.ac.uk

 [Point-set topology](https://zihengh63.github.io/notes/Point-set-topology)